ancient-greek-philosophy

 6. Post-Hellenistic Thought

 Platonic thought was the dominant philosophical force in the time period following Hellenistic thought proper.
-This article focuses on the reception and reinterpretations of Plato’s thought in Neoplatonism and particularly in its founder, Plotinus.
+This article focuses on the reception and reinterpretations of Plato’s thought in Neoplatonism and particularly in its founder, Plotino.

 UN.
-Plotinus
+Plotino

-Plotinus (204-270 C.E.), in his Enneads—a collection of six books broken into sections of nine—builds upon Plato’s metaphysical thought, and primarily upon his concept of the Good.
+Plotino (204-270 C.E.), in his Enneads—a collection of six books broken into sections of nine—builds upon Plato’s metaphysical thought, and primarily upon his concept of the Good.
 Plotinus is also informed by Aristotle’s work, the Unmoved Mover (thought thinking thought) in particolare, and is privy to the bulk of the ancient philosophical tradition.
 As Kevin Corrigan says, “Plotinus transforms everything he inherits by the very activity of thinking through that inheritance critically and creatively” (23).
 In altre parole, Plotinus inherits concepts of unity, the forms, divine intellect, and soul, but makes these concepts his own.
 The result is a philosophy that comes close to a religious spiritual practice.

-There are three aspects to Plotinus’ metaphysics: the One, Intellect, and Soul.
+There are three aspects to Plotinus’ metaphysics: l'Uno, Intellect, and Soul.
 The One is the ineffable center of all reality and the wellspring of all that is—more precisely, it is the condition of the possibility for all being, but is itself beyond all being.
 The One cannot be accurately accounted for in discourse.
 We can only contemplate it, and at most relay our own experience of this contemplation (Corrigan 26).
 We can speak negatively about the One (VI, 9.3).
 Così, Per esempio, we say that it is impassive.
 It does not create Intellect or Soul or anything else; Piuttosto, by its supreme nature, it merely emanates Intellect and Soul.

 io.
 Intellect, Soul, and Matter